Did you know?

 Their visitors center is set up really well, with a lot of historical signs to read.
 Justin loves history!
 There is a small entrance fee to the park of $7.
 It’s all self-service at a small kiosk at the front.
 There is a campground inside the park as well.
 When we were there it was $31 per night.
 We are more into boondocking (disbursed / Free camping) and usually do not stay in paid campgrounds, but from what we saw it looked pretty nice.
 We weren’t allowed beyond a certain point since we weren’t camping there.

 The walk from the visitors center to the Mississippi Headwaters is only 800 feet.
-Wheelchair accessible, and easy.
+This is wheelchair accessible and easy.
 There are some longer hikes and a lot of short hikes through their nature trails.

 Fire Tower Hike